Outlier Smoothing with Closed-Form Rotations for W4A4 Large Language Model Quantization: Method

 \subsection{SingleQuant}

-In this subsection, we introduce a single-optimization method—SingleQuant.
-This approach comprises two rotation components: For sparsely MO, we design an Alignment Rotation Transformation(ART) that precisely mitigates these outliers; For densely NO, we devise a Uniformity Rotation Transformation (URT) that adjusts their distribution through homogeneous mapping.
-Remarkably, SingleQuant requires only a single forward propagation pass to complete quantization without any additional optimization.
+In this subsection, we introduce SingleQuant.
+This approach comprises two rotation components: For sparsely MO, we design an Alignment Rotation Transformation (ART) that precisely mitigates these outliers; For densely NO, we devise a Uniformity Rotation Transformation (URT) that adjusts their distribution through uniform mapping.
+Remarkably, SingleQuant requires only a a single calibration forward pass to complete quantization without any additional optimization.